Stand Down!

 Please urge your representatives to co-sponsor the “Stop Outsourcing Security” legislation that Rep. Jan Schakowsky (IL) and Sen. Bernie Sanders (VT) introduced in the House and Senate in February 2010.

-Click here for more information and to take action.
+Click here for more information about this legislation and to take action.
 Watch the press conference here.

 standdown_h2-fact-sheet